 What if students change their minds and want to drop the class?

-Students deciding to withdraw from a class must do so officially by e-mailing the Concurrent Credit Coordinator ([email protected]) with their name, instructor, school and class and request that they be withdrawn by May 1st, 2023 to avoid a receiving a failing grade on their transcript.
+Students deciding to withdraw from a class must do so officially by e-mailing the Concurrent Credit Coordinator ([email protected]) with their name, instructor, school, and class and request that they be withdrawn by May 1st, 2024 to avoid receiving a failing grade on their transcript.
 Please note that the high school and collegiate registrations are separate, so course withdrawals must be processed by both institutions.

 NOTE: Failure to notify the CC Coordinator will mean the student will remain registered at the university or the course; should they not complete the course, a failing grade may be posted to their transcript.